Workers' Compensation Attorney

 The law requires employers to maintain safe working conditions in order to avoid tragic accidents, deaths, and injuries in the workplace.
 In the case of an employee being injured on the job, employers are legally responsible for at least partially compensating employees for time missed and medical costs.

-For years, the Concord workers' compensation lawyers at Van Dorn, Curtiss & Rousseau, PLLC have successfully represented workers' compensation claims in New Hampshire and Vermont, and have aggressively pursued and won jury awards for our clients.
+For years, the Concord workers' compensation lawyers at Van Dorn, Curtiss, Rousseau & Ross, PLLC have successfully represented workers' compensation claims in New Hampshire and Vermont, and have aggressively pursued and won jury awards for our clients.
 Our experience has shown us that workers' compensation benefits and insurance claims and benefits rarely cover all the losses and damages incurred in an industrial accident, no matter how large or small.
 Our legal team knows the tactics necessary to prove negligence on the part of an employer in a court of law.

 Understanding Workers' Compensation Law